photos-network/core/crates/oauth_authentication/README.md

 ### Single-page application
 Cannot securely store a Client Secret because their entire source is available to the browser.

-With [PKCE](https://datatracker.ietf.org/doc/html/rfc7636) an application created pair of secrets (Code Verifier & Code Challenge) is send to the **authorization server** over HTTPS.
-This way a malicious attacker can only intercept the Authorization Code but can't exchange it for a token without the Code Verifier.

 ## Authorization code flow with PKCE
 ```mermaid